is-a-cat/SCP-1384/README.md

 Added some menu stuff.
 It's not finished, but it exists.
 Also keyboard shortcuts.

 tweak.js now holds all of the variables i'm going to tweak.
 If you want to mess around with anything from generation rate to colours  key binds, this is the place to do it.

+13/12/13:

+Audio.js holds all of the audio commands, sound is stored in sound/ with metadata in soundIndex.js.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/is-a-cat/scp-1384/trend.png)](https://bitdeli.com/free "Bitdeli Badge")